 Miner’s knee is a work-related injury that is caused by the repetitive action of kneeling.
 Over a long period of time, consistent kneeling causes damage to the inside of the knee, in particular the menisci cartilage.
 This in itself can cause osteoarthritis from pressure being applied to the joint.

-Employers are duty bound by law to look after the safety and welfare of employees.
-By not supplying correct safety equipment to assist in avoiding miner’s knee, an employer could be liable for compensation.
-Employers must also provide correct training and minimise risks, amongst other rules laid down by the Health and Safety Executive (the official government body which regulates safety in the workplace).
+Employers are duty-bound by law to look after the safety and welfare of their employees.
+By not supplying the correct safety equipment to help stop the development of miner’s knee, an employer could be liable to pay compensation.
+This safety equipment includes the provision of knee pads or kneeling boards to help decrease the pressure placed on the knees.
+Employers must also provide the correct training and minimise risks, amongst other rules laid down by the Health and Safety Executive (the official government body which regulates safety in the workplace).

 There are many factors that could contribute to the development of miner’s knee.
 The symptoms of miner’s knee include:

 If you notice any of these symptoms you should go to your GP who can assess you and provide a diagnosis as well as recommend treatment.

 Miner’s knee can cause long-term damage and even disability in certain cases, which can restrict the activities and job roles that people can take part in.
 Relatives could potentially need to look after the affected person if the injury is serious enough and it may mean they have to find employment in a job unrelated to the one they are trained for.